Oh hi there! Glad you’ve stumbled here on your wandering ways. Guess you’re here to learn a little something about the human behind these words?

-I’m a wanderlust-stricken twenty-something with roots in the Midwest.
-I currently attend a small liberal arts school, Drury University, where I study Writing, Graphic Design, and Photography (graduating in 2018!).
-I think I’m mostly using college as an excuse to explore various directions in life before I pick one (vague) direction (and of course, learning a lot about myself and the world in the process).
+I’m Bre, a wanderlust-stricken twenty-something with roots in the Midwest.
+I’m currently back in Missouri (on the same plot of land that’s been in my family for seven generations) after spending several years in Seattle (thanks, COVID).
+I graduated Summa Cum Laude from Drury University, a small liberal arts school, where I studied Writing, Graphic Design, and Photography.
+I also received a Photography Certificate from Santa Reparata International School of Art in Florence, Italy and a Grant Writing Certificate from Seattle Central College.
+I used college as a tool to explore various directions in life before picking a vague inclination (and of course, learned a lot about myself and the world in the process).

 If you find me endearing (or maybe just pitiful), you should follow along with my wandering and rambling ways!